PerfectlySoft/PerfectDocs/guide/MongoDB-Client.md

 let status = client.serverStatus()
 ```

-### Return String Array of current database names
+### Return String Array of Current Database Names

-Use `databaseNames` to build a String Array of current database names:
+Use `databaseNames` to build a string array of current database names:

 ``` swift